Who needs Caliber’s platform?

 What are the advantages of Caliber’s platform?

-We provide an easy-to-use tool for tracking the company’s brand and reputation to guide decisions within communications and marketing:
+We provide an easy-to-use tool for tracking the company’s corporate reputation to guide decisions within communications and marketing:

 - One dashboard that shows the impact of activities and events